JacekDob/eq3ble-mqtt-nodejs/README.md

 exports.mqttServer = { address: 'tcp://localhost', username: 'user', password: 'pass' };
 ```
 ## Multiple servers
-Set to 1 if only one used
+Set to 1 if only one used, if not defined, 1 will be used.
 ```
 exports.server = 1;
 ```